Child mortality: Prevention

 interventions are designed to address the most common causes of child deaths that occur, which include diarrhea, pneumonia, malaria, and neonatal conditions.
-Of the portion of children under the age of 5 alone, an estimated 5.6 million children die each year mostly from such preventable causes.
+Out of the number of children under the age of 5 alone, an estimated 5.6 million children die each year mostly from such preventable causes.

 The child survival strategies and interventions are in line with the fourth Millennium Development Goals (MDGs) which focused on reducing child mortality by 2/3 of children under five before the year 2015.
-In 2015, the MDGs were replaced with the Sustainable Development Goals (SDGs), which aim to end these deaths by 2030.
-In order to achieve SDG targets, progress must be accelerated in more than 1/4 of all countries (most of which are in sub-Saharan Africa) in order to achieve targets for under-5 mortality, and in 60 countries (many in sub-Saharan Africa and South Asia) to achieve targets for neonatal mortality.
+In 2015, the MDGs were replaced with the Sustainable Development Goals (SDGs) which aim to end these deaths by 2030.
+In order to achieve SDG targets, progress must be accelerated in more than 1/4 of all countries (most of which are in sub-Saharan Africa) in order to achieve targets for under-5 mortality and in 60 countries (many in sub-Saharan Africa and South Asia) to achieve targets for neonatal mortality.
 Without accelerated progress, 60 million children under age five will die between 2017 and 2030, about half of which would be newborns.
 China achieved its target of reduction in under-5 mortality rates well ahead of schedule.

 Low-cost interventions

 Two-thirds of child deaths are preventable.
 Most of the children who die each year could be saved by low-tech, evidence-based, cost-effective measures such as vaccines, antibiotics, micronutrient supplementation, insecticide-treated bed nets, improved family care and breastfeeding practices, and oral rehydration therapy.
 Empowering women, removing financial and social barriers to accessing basic services, developing innovations that make the supply of critical services more available to the poor and increasing local accountability of health systems are policy interventions that have allowed health systems to improve equity and reduce mortality.

-In developing countries, child mortality rates related to respiratory and diarrheal diseases can be reduced by introducing simple behavioral changes, such as handwashing with soap.
+In developing countries, child mortality rates related to respiratory and diarrheal diseases can be reduced by introducing simple behavioral changes such as handwashing with soap.
 This simple action can reduce the rate of mortality from these diseases by almost 50 per cent.

-Proven, cost-effective interventions can save the lives of millions of children per year.
+Proven cost-effective interventions can save the lives of millions of children per year.
 The UN Vaccine division as of 2014 supported 36% of the world's children in order to best improve their survival chances, yet still, low-cost immunization interventions do not reach 30 million children despite success in reducing polio, tetanus, and measles.
 Measles and tetanus still kill more than 1 million children under 5 each year.
 Vitamin A supplementation costs only $0.02 for each capsule and given 2–3 times a year will prevent blindness and death.
-Although vitamin A supplementation has been shown to reduce all-cause mortality by 12 to 24 per cent, only 70 per cent of targeted children were reached in 2015.
-Between 250,000 and 500,000 children become blind every year, with 70 percent of them dying within 12 months.
-Oral rehydration therapy (ORT) is an effective treatment for lost liquids through diarrhea; yet only 4 in 10 (44 per cent) of children ill with diarrhea are treated with ORT.
+Although vitamin A supplementation has been shown to reduce all-cause mortality by 12 to 24 per cent but only 70 per cent of targeted children were reached in 2015.
+Between 250,000 and 500,000 children become blind every year with 70 percent of them dying within 12 months.
+Oral rehydration therapy (ORT) is an effective treatment for lost liquids through diarrhea; yet only 4 in 10 (44 per cent) of children diagnosed with diarrhea are treated with ORT.